 If disability is the employer’s fault

-If a disability is caused by or made worse by an employer’s actions (or omissions), the employer may need to “go the extra mile” to accommodate the disability.
+If a disability is caused by or made worse by the employer’s actions (or omissions), the employer may need to “go the extra mile” to accommodate the disability.
 That phrase comes from an unfair dismissal case.
-However it may also be relevant under the Equality Act as regards what adjustments are “reasonable” and whether a step such as dismissal is “justified” under s.15 EqA.
+However it may also be relevant to the Equality Act as regards what adjustments are “reasonable”, and whether a step such as dismissal is “justified” under s.15 EqA.

 Some examples of where this might be relevant:

 Due to the employer’s negligence, the worker receives a blow to the head which causes a neurogenic stammer.

 Bullying at work or behaviour of management leads to depression and a psychogenic stammer.

 The psychological impact on an emergency worker of attending a disaster, where the employer failed to take appropriate steps to support workers afterwards, leads to a psychogenic stammer.